Jakkins/Server-with-HTTPS/Server2 - Simple Sec Layer/README.md

   1. Generate Key-Pair
   2. Extract Public Key
   3. Generate CSR File

-- **Now to sign the CSR the server can**:
+     - **To sign the CSR the server can**:
-  - Self-signed his own CSR
-    1. Use the private keys to self-sign the CSR
+       - Self-signed his own CSR (use its private key to self-sign the CSR)
        - Ask to a Certificate Authority to sign its certificate
          1. send the CSR to a CA
          2. The CA sign the certificate with it's private key
             - Now anyone who has the public key of the CA can verify who really signed
+  4. Set Up SSLSocket

 - Exchange (TLS1.2??)
    1. Client ask for www.youtube.com
    2. DNS request
    3. The server DNS resolve the name to an IP address
-   4. youtube server will answer with the certificate that contains the public key and that **are signed by Google _CA_**
+   4. youtube server will send a chain of certs that contain the public keys and for example one is **signed by Google _CA_**
-   5. client will check the certificate and his signing CA: if it know the CA's public key will run some verifications
+   5. client will check the certificate and his signing CA: if the client know the CA's public key will decrypt the cert and read the information
-   6. now the client trust the server and creates a secret key that will be encrypted with the youtube public key and will send it to youtube
+   6. now the client trust the server and creates a secret key that will be encrypted with the youtube's server public key and will send it to the server
-   7. youtube receive the encrypted key, so it will decrypt it with its private key to gain the secret key
+   7. youtube receive the encrypted key, so it'll decrypt it with its private key to gain the secret key
    8. the client and the server are the only ones to know about that secret key

 <p> <img src="./images/HTTPSExchange.png" width="1200"> </p>